Dexaran/ECNS/README.md

 ## HashRegistrar.sol
 Implementation of a registrar based on second-price blind auctions and funds held on deposit, with a renewal process that weights renewal costs according to the change in mean price of registering a domain.
 Largely untested!

-## HashRegistrarSimplified.sol
-Simplified version of the above, with no support for renewals.
-This is the current proposal for interim registrar of the ECNS system until a permanent registrar is decided on.

 ## PublicResolver.sol
 Simple resolver implementation that allows the owner of any domain to configure how its name should resolve.
 One deployment of this contract allows any number of people to use it, by setting it as their resolver in the registry.